-These programs generally perform three primary functions: (1) collect and analyze defendant information for use in determining risk, (2) make recommendations to the court concerning conditions of release, and (3) supervise defendants who are released from secure custody during the pretrial phase.
+These programs perform three primary functions: (1) collect and analyze defendant information for use in determining risk, (2) make recommendations to the court concerning conditions of release, and (3) supervise defendants who are released from secure custody during the pretrial phase.

 The first U.S. pretrial services program was the Manhattan Bail Project.
 Established in 1961, the program was designed to help defendants who were unable to post the financial surety bond conditions set in New York City.
 The program interviewed defendants to gather information on community ties to determine a defendant’s likelihood of appearing in court.
-Based on these interviews, low risk individuals were recommended for release on their own recognizance, or the defendants’ promise to appear without financial obligation.
+Based on these interviews, low-risk individuals were recommended for release on their own recognizance, or the defendants’ promise to appear without financial obligation.
 An evaluation of the project found that defendants who did not have to post bond were just as likely to return to court as those who did post surety bond.

 With the success of the Manhattan Bail Project, several other jurisdictions across the country began to implement pretrial services programs.
 These early pretrial services programs were primarily for low-risk indigent defendants, unable to pay a financial bond.

 The role of pretrial services programs changed after the passage of the Bail Reform Act of 1966, which required judges to consider several factors in determining individualized pretrial release.
 Rather than targeting only those defendants who could not afford to pay a financial bond, pretrial services programs were now responsible for providing information on all defendants to aid the judge in his or her release decision.
 The new law also created a presumption of release on the least restrictive conditions to ensure appearance in court.
-This lead to pretrial services programs supervising defendants to ensure compliance with various condition of release.
+This lead to pretrial services programs supervising defendants to ensure compliance with various requirements of release.
 While most states followed the federal model and updated their bail laws to include a list of factors that the court had to consider in making a pretrial release decision and a range of non-financial pretrial release options, most jurisdictions at the time lacked a pretrial services program to provide the required information and supervision to the courts.

 In 1984 Congress passed the Bail Reform Act of 1984 as part of the Omnibus Crime Control Act.
-The key change in bail law from this act was the inclusion of public safety as a factor in determining bail.
+The critical change in bail law from this act was the inclusion of public safety as a factor in determining bail.
 Three years later, the U.S. Supreme Court upheld the legislation in the case of United States v.
 Salerno.
-The majority of states since Salerno have adopted similar legislation, further extending the need and responsibility of pretrial services programs to not only assess risk, but to provide supervision to those released pretrial.
+The majority of states since Salerno have adopted similar legislation, further extending the need and responsibility of pretrial services programs to not only assess risk but to provide supervision to those released pretrial.

 The American Bar Association first developed standards on pretrial release as part of their Criminal Justice Standards in 1964.
 In 1972, the National Association of Pretrial Services Agencies, a membership organization of pretrial services practitioners and others interested in pretrial justice reform, was established in San Francisco.
 Five years later NAPSA published its first standards of pretrial release.
-The standards, based on the ABA standards, outlined the ideal function of a pretrial services program.
+The rules, based on the ABA standards, outlined the ideal function of a pretrial services program.
 These standards have been periodically updated, with the most recent standards being published in 2004 by NAPSA and 2009 by the ABA.